drneilclough/nhshackday-eyeguide/src/pages/guidelines/glaucoma/bleb-related infection.md

 ## KEY ADVICE

-1. Onset can be months to years post op.
+1. Onset can be months to years post op

-2. A/C cells +1 or more in context of blebitis = treat as endopthalmitis irrespective of presence of vitritis.
+2. A/C cells +1 or more in context of blebitis = treat as endopthalmitis irrespective of presence of vitritis
+3. Moxifloxacin **CONTRAINDICATED** in children and pts with liver disease.
+Use ciprofloxacin

  ## BLEBITIS